alexbrahastoll/oas-db/README.md

 # OAS DB

 OAS DB is an effort to build a repository of OpenAPI specification samples with known antipatterns.

-This database of specs is going to consist of two separate sets of specifications, both containing samples presenting the same set of good practices violations.
-This design is going to allow researchers to use one of the sets for development of models / tools and the other one for validation.
+Each specification is also accompanied by an annotation file in the JSON format.
+The annotation file lists all antipatterns found in the related specification, describing which part of the spec is responsible for which offense.
+Since the annotation files follow a clearly defined schema (soon to be added to this repository), they are a convenient tool for researchers to programatically verify the performance of their tools when run against OAS DB.

 This repository is still in its very early stages.

-## Development samples
+## List of available samples

-**ecommerce.yml**
+**ecommerce.yml (and ecommerce.json annotation)**

 A sample describing a fictional ecommerce API.
-This sample includes the following
+This sample presents the following
 antipatterns:
-  - Usage of sequential integer IDs instead of UUIDs
+  - Lack of hypermedia support
+  - Sequential integers as resource ID
+  - Inappropriate HTTP method
-  - Deep paths
+  - Deep path
-  - Presence of sensitive information in the query string
+  - Sensitive information in the path or in the query string

 ## Adding / editing samples